 Girls:

-In Year 12 the school make use of off-site facilities where boys and girls attend Lifestyle Fitness as part of their PE programme.
+In Year 11 and 12 the school makes use of off-site facilities where boys and girls attend Lifestyle Fitness, the Sports Hut and Pedal Pushers Spin Studio as part of their PE programme.

-The school value the input of outside agencies who provide further alternatives to the PE programme, more recently the Active Communities Sports coaches in conjunction with Ballymena Borough Council.
+The school values the input of outside agencies who provide further alternatives to the PE programme, more recently the Active Communities Sports coaches in conjunction with Ballymena Borough Council as well as Coaching for Christ.

-A total of four units are completed over the 2 year course.
+A total of 4 units over the two year course, each worth 25%:

 Year 11